Léo Pétrot: Career

 A youth product of US Monistrol, Olympique Saint-Etienne, and Saint-Étienne, Pétrot began his senior career with the reserves of Saint-Étienne.
 He thereafter moved to the senior team of Andrézieux.
 On 16 July 2021, he signed a professional contract with FC Lorient.
 He made his professional debut with Lorient in a 2–2 Ligue 1 tie with RC Lens on 29 August 2021.

 On 30 August 2022, Pétrot returned to his youth club Saint-Étienne and signed a three-year contract.
+On 11 July 2025, he joined La Liga side Elche on a one-year deal.